 Most customer may start with ‘cig-a-like’ style e-cigarettes, but find that they wish to try something that lasts a bit longer, or offers more power or a bigger throat hit.

-Larger profile batteries, such as our Vgo2 or JAC 510 range are more efficient and offer a much longer battery life for those who want to have to recharge as infrequently as possible.
+Larger profile batteries, such as our SERIES-S kits are more efficient and offer a much longer battery life for those who want to have to recharge as infrequently as possible.
 The larger batteries also offer a larger amount of flexibility.

 What is the difference between E-Cigarette Carts and Tanks?